 - a Christian worldview perspective on the Lordship of Jesus Christ

-- A commitment to excellence in teaching and learning.
+7. A commitment to excellence in teaching, learning, research, and attaining the highest possible standard of scholarship in theological education.
 We are committed to helping students aim for and achieve high academic standards.
 However we believe that academic achievement in a government accredited program is not the end goal, but is a means to a greater end.
 The purpose of theological education is that students learn to think for themselves, learn to become life-long learners, and learn to apply what they know to ministry and life.
 Teachers must therefore not only be knowledgeable, but also capable of igniting in students the desire to learn, the ability to apply what they learn, and the skills to pass on what they learn to others.

 8. A commitment to preparing people for the complexities of pastoral ministry.
 A key goal of our theological education is to prepare people to be pastors, preachers, church leaders and missionaries (whether in paid or voluntary, full-time or part-time, ordained or unordained roles).
 In order to do this, our teaching must constantly interact with current issues in ministry and mission.
 All subject areas should be taught with a view to equipping people for pastoral ministry and mission.
 Practical ministry subjects in particular must equip students to interact with the paradigms, culture, expectations and realities of church ministry.
 We recognize, however, that to prepare people adequately for ministry, theological education must be interfaced with extensive mentored ministry experience, ideally before, during and after formal theological study.